TerryV8/click-count/docs/terraform_routing.md

 # When we go on the AWS Web UI Console,

-and check the newly route table "route-to-gw":
+and check the new route table "route-to-gw":

-### Under Routes tab, we get:
+### Under the Routes tab, we get:
 ```console
 Destination           Target                    Status      Propagated
 10.123.0.0/16         local                     active      No